Japan approves plan to sell fighter jets to other nations in latest break from pacifist principles

 Because of its wartime past as aggressor and the devastation that followed its defeat in World War II, Japan adopted a constitution that limits its military to self-defense.
 The country long maintained a strict policy to limit transfers of military equipment and technology and ban all exports of lethal weapons.

-Opponents have criticized Prime Minister Fumio Kishida’s government for committing to the fighter jet project without providing an explanation to the public or seeking approval for the major policy change.
+Opponents have criticised Prime Minister Fumio Kishida's government for committing to the fighter jet project without providing an explanation to the public or seeking approval for the major policy change.

 To address such concerns, the government is limiting exports of codeveloped lethal weapons to the jet for now, and has promised that no sales will be made for use in active wars.

 The government also assured that the revised guideline for the time being only applies to the jet and that it would require Cabinet approval to do so.
-Potential purchasers will be also limited to the 15 countries that Japan has signed defense partnership and equipment transfer deals with.
+Potential purchasers will also be limited to the 15 countries that Japan has signed defence partnerships and equipment transfer deals with.

 Recent polls suggest that public opinion is divided on the plan.